alfonso-martinez/MySite/content/authors/admin/_index.md

 - Visitors
 ---

-Alfonso J. Martinez is a second year graduate student and ACT Fellow in the Educational Measurement and Statistics program at the University of Iowa.
-His research interests include latent variable modeling (diagnostic classification models, item response theory, etc.) from a Bayesian and Frequentist perspective, Bayesian modeling & prediction, and causal inference.
+I am a second year graduate student and ACT Fellow in the Educational Measurement and Statistics program at the University of Iowa.
+My research interests include multilevel latent variable modeling (diagnostic classification models, item response theory, etc.), Bayesian modeling & prediction, and causal inference.